 - The discovery process, which includes but is not limited to identifying the participant's current preferences, interests, skills and abilities, including types of preferred and non-preferred work environments; ability to access transportation, with or without support; existing social capital (people who know the participant and are likely to be willing to help the participant) and natural supports which can be resources for employment.
-Discovery also includes review of the participant's work history. - Community-based job try-outs or situational-vocational assessments. - Identifying other experiential learning opportunities such as internships or short-term periods of employment consistent with the participant's skills and interests as appropriate for exploration, assessment and discovery. - Facilitation of access to ancillary job-related programs such as Ticket to Work, including Ticket Outcome and Milestone payments, and work incentives programs, as appropriate. - Assisting participants with contacting relevant agencies and obtaining documents needed to access employment supports and services that educate participants on the impact of employment on current benefits. - Consulting with the Office of Vocational Rehabilitation (OVR), benefits counseling agencies, or Ticket to Work employment networks on behalf of a participant. - Development of a Vocational Profile that specifies recommendations regarding the participant's individual needs, preferences, abilities and the characteristics of an optimal work environment.
+Discovery also includes review of the participant's work history. - Community-based job try-outs or situational-vocational assessments. - Identifying other experiential learning opportunities such as internships or short-term periods of employment consistent with the participant's skills and interests as appropriate for exploration, assessment and discovery. - Facilitation of access to ancillary job-related programs such as Ticket to Work, including Ticket Outcome and Milestone payments, and work incentives programs, as appropriate. - Facilitation of access to benefits counseling services provided by certified individuals. - Development of a Vocational Profile that specifies recommendations regarding the participant's individual needs, preferences, abilities and the characteristics of an optimal work environment.
 The Vocational Profile must also specify the training or skill development necessary to achieve the participant's employment goals and which may be addressed by other related services in the participant's service plan.

-Results of the Vocational Assessment service must be documented and incorporated into the participant's service plan and shared with members of the service plan team, as needed, to support the recommendations of the Vocational Assessment.
+Results of the Vocational Assessment service must be documented and incorporated into the participant's ISP and shared with members of the ISP team, as needed, to support the recommendations of the Vocational Assessment.